 Ability Boosts: Wisdom, Constitution, and one Free Ability Boost.

-Ability Flaw: Strength.
+Ability Flaw: Dexterity.

-Languages: Common, Barathu.
+Languages: Common, Mryrid.
 You can learn additional languages equal to 1 + your Intelligence modifier (if it’s positive).
 Choose from the list of common languages and any other languages to which you have access.

 Barathu Heritages